SEARCH AND DESTROY

 “So, all these personal crises over?
 Ready to really be back in the pool?”

 Stu and Mike ran up, asking for more sodas, which Coach went to get.
 They were all energy, ready to burst.
 These bike rides were their happiest times every week.
-I saw how Coach saw them..
+I saw how Coach viewed the two of them..
 Only a repressed anti-sex homophobe would think that they were doing anything wrong.
 It was all good between them.
 Just let them grow up and get girlfriends to test their friendship.
 I decided to stop thinking of Scott as my boyfriend but as my best friend.
 Also, I had other fish to fry.